DaleFenech06/Fundamentals-of-Scripting-HM/README.md

 # Fundamentals-of-Scripting-HM
-This is the Fundamentals of Scripting Home Assignment.
+This is the Fundamentals of Scripting MCAST Home Assignment